dioogoo7/Diogo_M_Portfolio/README.md

 * Exploratory Data Analysis & Dashboards
 * Data Mining & Ethics

-The presentation included in this repository includes links to code I have written, as well as visualitions and reports I have created.
+The presentation includes links to code I have written, as well as visualitions and reports I have created.
 Have fun!